Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Conclusion

 In contrast, MCP servers diverge notably in their security profile.
 We identify eight distinct vulnerability patterns in 7.2\% of MCP servers, only three of which overlap with common issues in ecosystems like Python or Infrastructure-as-Code.
 Additionally, 5.5\% of MCP servers exhibit tool poisoning---an emerging, MCP-specific threat.

 These findings signal a shift in the risk surface of modern FM-based AI application infrastructure and highlight the need for dedicated tools and taxonomies to identify and address MCP-specific vulnerabilities.
-As MCP adoption accelerates, researchers, practitioners, and registry maintainers must invest in domain-specific security tooling, automated auditing, and robust governance to ensure the safe and reliable evolution of FM-based software systems.
+As MCP adoption accelerates, researchers, practitioners, and registry maintainers must invest in domain-specific security tooling, automated auditing, longitudinal tracking of vulnerability patches, and robust governance to ensure the safe and reliable evolution of FM-based software systems.